-On the other hand, if you bake your muffins with melted butter as your fat of choice, you'll notice melted butter will seize or harden when you incorporate it with the other liquids: usually this is because of temperature difference between the cold liquid ingredients and the melted butter.
+On the other hand, if you bake your muffins with melted butter as your fat of choice, you'll notice melted butter will seize or harden when you incorporate it with the other liquids: usually, this is because of the temperature difference between the cold liquid ingredients and the melted butter.

 Butter adds so much flavour to baked goods, and for this reason, I choose to make my muffins with butter.
 But the drawback is butter is solid and fairly firm at room temperature, which can lead to muffins seeming dry when they are made with butter.

-Sugar is technically considered a wet ingredient because it's hygroscopic, meaning sugar makes baked goods more moist by trapping water.
+Sugar is technically considered a wet ingredient because it's hygroscopic, meaning sugar makes baked goods moister by trapping water.
 However, when you are making muffins, certain mixing techniques have you incorporate the sugar with the dry ingredients, so it's hard to categorize it for this reason.

 The sugar used in muffin recipes can be granulated sugar, cane sugar, or brown sugar.
 These may get mixed with the dry ingredients and thus would be categorized as a dry ingredient.